GNOME/libadwaita/doc/css-variables.md

   </tr>
 </table>

-<code>--secondary-sidebar-backdrop-color</code> is used instead of
-<code>--secondary-sidebar-bg-color</code> when the window is not focused.
-When overriding secondary sidebar colors, make sure to set it to a value matching your <code>--secondary-sidebar-bg-color</code>.
+`--secondary-sidebar-backdrop-color` is used instead of `--secondary-sidebar-bg-color` when the window is not focused.
+When overriding secondary sidebar colors, make sure to set it to a value matching your `--secondary-sidebar-bg-color`.

-<code>--secondary-sidebar-border-color</code> is used to provide a dark
-border for secondary sidebars.
-This color should always be partially transparent black, with the opacity tuned to be well visible on top of
+`--secondary-sidebar-border-color` is used to provide a dark border for secondary sidebars.
+This color should always be partially transparent black, with the opacity tuned to be well visible on top of `--secondary-sidebar-bg-color` next to `--sidebar-bg-color`.
-<code>--secondary-sidebar-bg-color</code> next to
-<code>--sidebar-bg-color</code>.

-<code>--secondary-sidebar-shade-color</code> is used to provide scroll
-undershoots within secondary sidebars, as well as transitions in [class@NavigationView], [class@OverlaySplitView], [class@Leaflet] and [class@Flap].
-This color should always be partially transparent black, with the opacity tuned to be well visible on top of
+`--secondary-sidebar-shade-color` is used to provide scroll undershoots within secondary sidebars, as well as transitions in [class@NavigationView], [class@OverlaySplitView], [class@Leaflet] and [class@Flap].
+This color should always be partially transparent black, with the opacity tuned to be well visible on top of `--secondary-sidebar-bg-color`.
-<code>--secondary-sidebar-bg-color</code>.

-<code>--secondary-sidebar-shade-color</code> is used to provide a dark border
-for secondary sidebars, scroll undershoots within secondary sidebars, as well as transitions in [class@NavigationView], [class@OverlaySplitView], [class@Leaflet] and [class@Flap].
-This color should always be partially transparent black, with the opacity tuned to be well visible on top of
+`--secondary-sidebar-shade-color` is used to provide a dark border for secondary sidebars, scroll undershoots within secondary sidebars, as well as transitions in [class@NavigationView], [class@OverlaySplitView], [class@Leaflet] and [class@Flap].
+This color should always be partially transparent black, with the opacity tuned to be well visible on top of `--secondary-sidebar-bg-color`.
-<code>--secondary-sidebar-bg-color</code>.

 Since: 1.4